• Skip to primary navigation

 Ingredients for pumpkin chili on a white table.

-• Ground Beef - We always have beef and beans in our chili.
+• Lean Ground Beef - We always have beef and bean chili.
 If you dislike either, then feel free to leave them out.
 Make it vegetarian by omitting the beef and using vegetable broth instead of beef broth.

-• Beans - I like to use a mix of beans in my chili.
-Typically I use one can each of kidney beans, black beans and chili beans (pinto).
+• Beans - I like to use several types of beans in my chili.
+Typically I use one can each of kidney beans, black beans and chili beans (pinto beans).
 Bush's brand is gluten free and widely available.

 • Apple Cider Vinegar - The vinegar adds a little of the acidity that is missing from tomatoes.

-See recipe card for ingredient list with quantities.
+See recipe card below for ingredient list with measurements.

 Substitutions & Variations

-• Make it vegan - Simply replace the beef broth with vegetable broth and omit the ground beef.
-Or you can substitute a plant based meat for ground beef.
+• Make Vegetarian Chili - Simply replace the beef broth with vegetable broth and omit the ground beef.
+Or you can substitute a plant based meat or an extra can of beans for the ground beef.

 • Make it less spicy - Just omit the jalapeno if you don't like spice.
 You could replace it with additional green pepper for more flavor.

-• Add sweet potatoes for a little extra vegetable power.
-Simply cube your sweet potatoes and add them along with the onion so they get plenty of cook time.
+• Add sweet potatoes or butternut squash for a little extra vegetable power.
+Simply cube your vegetables and add them along with the onion so they get plenty of cook time.

 Ground beef browned in a large pot.